GatlenCulp/era-2025-gatlen/era/speedrun/main.typ

   ],
   placement: top,
 ) <metrics>
+== Spotting Good Metrics #comment[TODO]
++ Spotting Good Metrics --

+== Measuring #comment[TODO]
++ Measuring -- Where to get data, things to consider, etc.
 #figure(
-  image("figs/policy-robustness.png"),
+  image("figs/metrics-considerations.png"),
   caption: [
-    Assuming there is enough time to gather enough data on these metrics, the implications of developing societal-scale monitoring are robust to different threat models
-  ],
+    What makes a good institutional monitoring metric ],
   placement: top,
-) <policy-robustness>
-#figure(
-  image("figs/threat-models.png"),
-  caption: [
-    AI Deployment in Key Institutions is Common Across Multiple Threat Models, including ones that are far less sci-fi.
-  ],
-  placement: top,
-) <threat-models>
+) <metrics-considerations>

 #pagebreak()
-#pagebreak()

-= Outline

-Kind of like societal impacts team of UK AISI:
-"Societal impacts: evaluating the direct impact of advanced AI systems on both individuals and society—including the extent to which people are affected by interacting with such systems, as well as the types of tasks AI systems are being used for in both private and professional contexts.
-Chris Summerfield, Oxford University’s Cognitive Neuroscience Professor"

-This is a strategy piece for the AI safety community, might be developed to be more later.

-0. Goal of paper overall -- Not to develop specific societal scale indiciators or even "introduce them as a new thing", but instead to frame them in the context of AI safety and identify their use cases and a potential methodology of developing them.
-This may be a blindspot for the AI safety community, which may focus too much on in-lab capabilities and alignment metrics (ex: measuring bias in the lab) of models rather than the downstream slow-moving civilizational effects.
-These effects are likely influential to policy makers and the public, already present in a meaningful way as LLMs have, likely won't be developed by other interest groups especially in the domains highlighting value misalignment in the wild and power centralization.
-1. What is societal scale monitoring
-  + Extension of pre-deployment and post-deployment metrics
-    + How post-deployment tends to effect the development of models
-    + Measuring the relationship between benchmarks, post-deployment studies, and actual societal effects
-      + Gap between these benchmarks and actually accomplishing the required tasks (capabilities tests fail to measure the outward effects to some extent.
-Allows us to gather some feedback on whether our benchmarks are accurate)
-  + Possible classes of monitors
-    + Vulnerability (How much influence does AI introduce in this domain?)
-    + Trigger/Influence (Is the vulnerability above being leveraged?)
-    + Human Lock-out (How does AI integration eliminate the power humans have to change this vulnerable regime?)
-    + Integration Reinforcement (How strong are the pressures to increase the integration of AI)
-    + Cross-Domain Influence (How does this influence other metrics you care about?
-Ex: Culture influencing politics)
-    + Power Consolidation (How are these vulnerabilities concentrated in a single source of)
-  + Existing research in this domain
-    + UK AISI societal impacts
-    + Anthropic Economic Index (ish, more post-deployment monitoring)
-    + Research into AI information economy, influence over elections and jazz
-    + idk, others.
-  + Structure of the paper
-2. Why might this be important (Impactful, Tractable, Neglected)
+= Is this Direction Worthwhile?
+(Strategy For the AI Safety Community) #comment[TODO]

+== Reasons for further research #comment[TODO]
 + Imagining the best case policy scenario -- International Monitoring Committee on AI Influence.
 Monitors keystone AI indiciators of institutional health (cultural, cognitive, economic, educational, r&d, state), our decreasing influence over them and the fragility of these institutions to coordinated influence by centralized powers (authoritarians, AI developers, power-hungry people, or even the AI itself.)
 Works together with cultural interest groups, the World Wide Web Consortium (W3C), etc. to make sure that AI isn't steering cultural discourse or converging values over the long-term as it gains greater control over the information economy, social media, personal relationships (AI-human relationships), published works (fed through/edited with models), and thought loops.
 Identifying which patterns of AI integration we have control over and which ones seem mostly unpreventable.
 Data used by technological standards institutions like NIST and ISO to set standards over what can/should be automated, to what degree, what amount of human oversight and monitoring is required.
 Placing societal responsibility on AI labs Reducing arms races by highlighting the internal harm AI integration can have.
 Setting international goalposts akin to the Paris Agreement to limit global warming to below 2 degrees celsius with concrete ways of achieving this.
 Making calls for states to slow down their integration.
 Detecting when media, political, or educational ecosystems have been compromised + manipulated.
 But also cognitive and individual interactions.
 Surveys.
   + Maybe labs have to include these studies in their safety cases.
 Putting societal influences into their responsible scaling policies and internally conducted research.
   + Theory of Change (Impactful)
     + Make better benchmarks